watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * SFC Provisioning: to provide SFC as a service, deploy service segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.
 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* Service Function Controller:
+* Service Function Controller: a CP component which
-* Service Function Manager:
+* Service Function Controller: a MP component which
-* Classification Rule Controller:
+* Classification Rule Controller: a CP component which

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.